3.1 Joining a Simulation Competition

-The simulation can be played on any computer, tablet, or smartphone that has an Internet browser.
-For the best gameplay experience, we recommend that a computer be used so that you can experience a more visually-engaging interface with a larger display that makes it easier to view reports.
-You can switch between computer, tablet, and smartphone at any time and continue playing from one device to another.
+The simulation can be played on any computer, tablet, Chromebook, or smartphone.
+For the best gameplay experience, we recommend that a computer, tablet, or Chromebook be used so that you can experience a more visually-engaging interface with a larger display that makes it easier to view reports.
+You can switch between computer, tablet, Chromebook, and smartphone at any time and continue playing from one device to another.

 A brief summary of how the simulation works:

 Simulation Manager (usually an instructor or trainer) creates a Simulation Competition, via a special website.
 Simulation Manager provides Simulation Numbers to players.
 Players can play on their own or in teams.